Who are the Institutional Holders in Endo International plc (ENDP)?

 The top institutional shareholder in the company is Blackrock Inc. with over 36.71 million shares valued at $263.61 million.
 The investor’s holdings represent 15.94% of the ENDP Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 25.34 million shares valued at $181.92 million to account for 11.00% of the shares outstanding.
 The other top investors are Renaissance Technologies, LLC which holds 19.6 million shares representing 8.51% and valued at over $140.72 million, while Paulson & Company, Inc. holds 7.96% of the shares totaling 18.33 million with a market value of $131.59 million.

-Endo International plc (NASDAQ: ENDP) is 0.70% higher on its value in year-to-date trading and has touched a low of $2.08 and a high of $10.89 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The ENDP stock was last observed hovering at around $7.51 in the last trading session, with the day’s loss setting it -0.28% off its average median price target of $7.50 for the next 12 months.
-It is also 39.75% off the consensus price target high of $12.00 offered by 14 analysts, but current levels are -44.6% lower than the price target low of $5.00 for the same period.
+Endo International plc (NASDAQ: ENDP) is -2.65% lower on its value in year-to-date trading and has touched a low of $2.08 and a high of $10.89 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The ENDP stock was last observed hovering at around $6.89 in the last trading session, with the day’s gains setting it 0.1% off its average median price target of $7.50 for the next 12 months.
+It is also 41.75% off the consensus price target high of $12.00 offered by 14 analysts, but current levels are -39.8% lower than the price target low of $5.00 for the same period.

 Endo International plc (ENDP) Analyst Forecasts